Goodwill Industries: Operations

-Around the same year, Goodwill launched the first nonprofit Internet auction site in the United States.
+As of July 2011, there are 164 full Goodwill members in the United States and Canada.
 By 2006, Goodwill Industries International had a network of 207 member organizations in the United States, Canada, and 23 other countries.
-As of July 2011, there are 164 full Goodwill members in the United States and Canada.
 These are each independent social enterprises that operate their own regional Goodwill retail stores and job training programs.
 Morgan Memorial Goodwill Industries, Boston, is the enterprise operated in Boston, where Goodwill was founded.